khulnasoft-lab/design.khulnasoft.com/contents/patterns/headers.md

 ### Title

-The page title is placed below the breadcrumb.
+The page title (`<h1>` heading) is placed below the breadcrumb.
 A page title should reflect the currently active element of the breadcrumb as much as possible (eg. A `Gitlab.org > Gitlab > Environments` breadcrumb should translate to an `Environments` page title).
 Titles should be styled following the [UI typography](/product-foundations/layout#ui-typography) guidelines.

 ### Metadata (optional)